NSDCF/norwinalumni.org/content/join/index.md

 {{% p class="intro_p" %}}
 Don’t miss your chance to become a NAFA member and enjoy all of the benefits of membership as you help us connect past and present generations of Norwin alumni, students, and friends.
 {{% /p %}}

+{{% p class="intro_p" %}}
+Plus, from now until the end of the year, we're offering a 50% discount on all lifetime memberships.
+There's never been a better time to join!
+{{% /p %}}